12/19/2016

 insert a line break

-between x
+between x and

-, we have to
+the message, we have to

-print out "\n"
+print out "\n".

 Put the following line before we print out the message to do this: